ENCCS/julia-for-hpc/content/MPI.rst

       estimate_pi(num_points)  # 3.14147572...

    There are several ways in which this function could be parallelised with MPI.
-Below you will find two working solutions using collective communiation, one for doing it in an unnecessarily
+Below you will find two working solutions using collective communication:

-   complicated way, which is nonetheless illustrative for more general cases, and another for a more compact and efficient solution.
-Inspect the complicated solution first!
+   - One implements an unnecessarily complicated algorithm, which nonetheless is illustrative for more general cases.
+   - The other implements a more compact and efficient solution.

+   Inspect the complicated solution first and answer the questions!

    .. tabs::